Cosmic-Crafter-1/1.odin-recipies/README.md

 That may include:

 1. Set Masala Dose
+     -- The mouth watering crunchy bf
-2. Bisi Bele Bath (which apparantely seems to have originated in palace and took 100 years to come out of royalty :O )
+3. Bisi Bele Bath
+     -- (which apparantely seems to have originated in palace and took 100 years to come out of royalty :O )
+4. Thatte Idli
+     -- the soft melting sexy stuff.